ppapageo/cpp-codegen/README.md

 How it works
 -----
-In a nutshell, at run time the compile shell command and then the dynamic linking loader through the C interface ( system() and dlsym() respectively ).
+In a nutshell, at run time, the compile shell command and then the dynamic linking loader are called through the C interfaces, system() and dlsym() respectively.

 Instructions
 ---------